-There are a host of events along Hadrian's Wall over the weekend.
-Chesters Roman Fort is always worth visiting and Housesteads Roman Fort Museum is staying open on Saturdays and Sundays throughout the Winter Season while construction work continues on their amazing new visitor centre and Roman inspired events throughout Summer.
-The National Park Centre at Once Brewed, Hadrian's Wall, is open for 2013.
-You can have a look at the designs for www.TheSill.org.uk, have a coffee, buy a souvenir or catch the Hadrian's Wall Bus.
+There are a host of events along Hadrian's Wall throughout Summer.
+Chesters Roman Fort is always worth visiting and Housesteads Roman Fort Museum is open again with their amazing new visitor centre and Roman inspired events throughout Summer.
+The National Park Centre at Once Brewed, Hadrian's Wall, is also open, you can have a look at the designs for www.TheSill.org.uk, have a coffee or buy a souvenir.

-Cherryburn (National Trust), the birthplace of Thomas Bewick, perhaps Northumberland's greatest artist is now open for the season.
+Cherryburn (National Trust), the birthplace of Thomas Bewick, perhaps Northumberland's greatest artist.
 There are activities every Sunday including Live Printing Demonstrations.
 See the processes used by Thomas Bewick demonstrated using traditional methods on our original hand presses.

 Kielder Water and Forest Park is in the Northumberland National Park close to Hadrian's Wall Country and is a very special place to explore for the whole family.
 The Park is home to the biggest man-made lake in northern Europe and the biggest working forest in England.
 Visit their website for more information.

-The Garden Station near Hexham is a restored Victorian Railway Station in a woodland garden in Langley-on-Tyne and is now open 7 days a week.
+The Garden Station near Hexham is a restored Victorian Railway Station in a woodland garden in Langley-on-Tyne and is open Friday to Monday.
 They have their beautiful garden, woodland walks, a cafe and art exhibitions as well as courses in gardening, art, the environment, sculpture, writing and food.
 Bellingham Heritage Centre is a volunteer run local history museum established in 1994 and have 5 permanent collections and a whole host of exhibitions throughout the year.
 Current exhibitions include The Border Counties Railway 1862-1958, a Mining Heritage, The Photographs of W P Collier, The Border Reivers, The Stannersburn Smithy and The Farming Gallery.

 Ford and Etal Estates is a great day out with such attractions as the Duddo Standing Stones, Etal Castle, Flodden Battlefields, Heatherslaw Light Railway (above right) and Visitors Centre, Lady Waterford Hall, The Fenton Centre and the Old Dairy.

 Lindisfarne Castle has to be part of one of the best days out on the Northumberland Coast.
 Holy Island (pictured right) is just beautiful at any time of the year and has always been a family favourite but please check the tide times carefully before your visit.
-On Tuesday 14th May you can join local photographer Andy Craig for a photography walk with your camera around one of Northumberland's most iconic locations, home to the Lindisfarne Gospels.

 South & South-East Northumberland

-Woodhorn Museum, located at the Queen Elizabeth II Country Park, have a winding house demonstration throughout the weekend (on Saturdays and Sundays) It's the last Victorian Engine House in Northumberland and you can see how it all works.
+Woodhorn Museum, located at the Queen Elizabeth II Country Park, have a winding house demonstration throughout the weekends (on Saturdays and Sundays) It's the last Victorian Engine House in Northumberland and you can see how it all works.
 They also have Family Colliery Tours every Saturday and Sunday at 2pm and the Narrow Gauge Railway that runs through the park (Saturdays and Sundays 10am - 3pm, subject to weather conditions).
 On the last Friday of every month there is also an informal programme of folk music in the cafe.